anishkumardubey/bike-sharing-assignment/README.md

 -  Which variables are significant in predicting the demand for shared bikes.
 -  How well those variables describe the bike demands

-### dataset
+### Dataset
 A csv file which contains the daily bike demands across the American market based on some factors.

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+Significant variables to predict the demand for shared bikes are:
+- year
+- workingday
+- windspeed
+- Season (Spring)
+- weathersit (Light Rain/Snow, Mist + Cloudy)
+- Months (March, September, November, December)
+- weekday (Saturday)

 ## Technologies Used
 - Pandas - version  2.1.4